Yesterday, Lief Simon shared his picks for top property investment markets in 2019.

 This year I’ve identified what I believe is the most interesting and least serviced niche market in Panama’s capital.
 Frankly, I’ve been reluctant to report on this opportunity too broadly; I don’t want to give anything away to other Panama City developers.

 The developer we’re working with for this still very under-the-radar product plans a series of projects targeting this niche.
 The purchase structure they’ve put together offers investors excellent potential returns and a simple exit strategy.

 Frankly, the combination of market niche, targeted product, and creative purchase terms is almost genius.

-I made my first investment in Portugal in the summer of 2015.
-Looking back now, I can call this as the market bottom in the wake of the 2008 global property crisis.
+Lief and I made our first investment in Portugal in the summer of 2015.
+Looking back now, we can call this as the market bottom in the wake of the 2008 global property crisis.

 You can still find properties on the books of banks and financial institutions in this country, but those kinds of deals are mostly history.
 Property prices in the hot spots of Lisbon now resemble prices for comparable properties in Barcelona and Rome.

 You can still find good buys in Lisbon in areas that haven’t yet been fully re-gentrified, but the best deals today are renovation projects.

 This is increasingly true across the Algarve, as well, where renovation projects are the best buys.
 A property ready for rental today likely comes with a price tag that translates to a net rental yield of maybe 5% or maybe not even.
 While prices have risen, rental rates have not kept pace, meaning yields have fallen from the 8% to 10% net you could have expected two or three years ago if you bought right.